-In August 2018, the FASB issued ASU 2018-14, Compensation-Retirement Benefits-Defined Benefit Plans-General (Topic 715): Disclosure Framework-Changes to the Disclosure Requirements for Defined Benefit Plans ("ASU 2018-14").
+In August 2018, the FASB issued ASU 2018-14, ("ASU 2018-14").
 This guidance removes certain disclosures that are not considered cost beneficial, clarifies certain required disclosures and requires certain additional disclosures.
-ASU 2018-14 is effective for public entities on a retrospective basis for the year ending December 31, 2020, with early adoption permitted.
+ASU 2018-14 is effective for public entities on a retrospective basis for the year ended December 31, 2020, with early adoption permitted.
 The ASU was adopted by the Company on January 1, 2019 with no material effect on its financial statements and related disclosures.